Current through Reg. 50, No. 13; March 28, 2025

 (6) Medical records (reports and printouts)

-shall be retained by the facility in their original or legally reproduced form
+shall be retained by the facility in their original or legally reproduced form,

-for a period of at least ten years.
-Films, scans, and other image records shall
+microfiche), or another electronic medium, for a period of at least 10 years.

-be retained for a period of at least five years.
-For retention purposes,
+Films, scans, and other image records shall be retained for a period of at

-medical records that shall be preserved for ten years include:
+preserved for ten years include:

-(B) the medical history of the
+medical history of the patient;

-examination and psychiatric evaluation;
+evidence of a physical examination and psychiatric evaluation;

 (E) diagnostic and therapeutic